jpoehnelt/secrets-sync-action/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/jpoehnelt/secrets-sync-action?color=green)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-A Github Action that can sync secrets from one repository to many others.
-This action allows a maintainer to define and rotate secrets in a single repository and have them synced to all other repositories in the Github organization or beyond.
-Secrets do not need to be sensitive and could also be specific build settings that would apply to all repositories and become available to all actions.
-Regex is used to select the secrets and the repositories.
+A Github Action that can sync variables from one repository to many others.
+This action allows a maintainer to define and rotate variables in a single repository and have them synced to all other repositories in the Github organization or beyond.
+Variables do not need to be sensitive and could also be specific build settings that would apply to all repositories and become available to all actions.
+Regex is used to select the variables and the repositories.
 Exclude is currently not supported and it is recommended to use a bot user if possible.

 ## Inputs